-Liposuction has a number of possible risks, including infection, numbness, and scarring.
+There are some risks, including infection, numbness, and scarring.
 If too much fat is removed, there may be lumpiness or dents in the skin.
-Experts say that the surgical risks are linked to the amount of fat removed.
+The surgical risks appear to be linked to the amount of fat removed.

-Liposuction is mainly used to improve how a person looks, rather than providing any physical health benefits.
-In many cases, the patient would probably achieve the same, sometimes even better, results if they adopted a healthy lifestyle - balanced diet, regular exercise, and a healthy sleep schedule.
+Liposuction is mainly used to improve appearance, rather than providing any physical health benefits.
+Most people would probably achieve the same or better results by adopting a healthful lifestyle, with a balanced diet, regular exercise, and a healthy sleep schedule.